rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ```

-^ `This is all new stuff in WatchOS2, we couldn't actually do this before.
+^ This is all new stuff in WatchOS2, we could not actually do this before.
 Also note that the gyro and magnetometer are not available

 ---
 # Agenda

 - The Movie ✔︎
+- The Demo ✔︎
 - The Watch ✔︎
 - The Motion ✔︎
 - The Networking
 - The Next Steps

+---
+# The Networking

+WatchConnectivity

 ---
 # The Networking